Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Osteoporosis (bone health issues)

-This approach uses drugs to eliminate the growth of cancer cells and prevent them from spreading.
+This approach of using drugs helps to stop the growth of cancer cells and prevent them from spreading.

-If you have received chemotherapy, you may experience the following side effects:
+If you have gone through chemotherapy, you may experience the following side effects:

 - Hair loss